candytale55/web-dev-fundamentals-archive/README.md

 Pre-sixth commit: I fixed the !isClicked(doorImage1) part and it still didn't work.
 I checked the video and it turns out the code seems OK.
 I tried the code in CodeCademy page and it works there. ¿Why it doesn't work here?

 Sixth commit 2020.03.15 : The logic works except the start button.
 When clicked it doesn't produce a new game.
 The previous issue with the paths described in the fifth commit is not happening anymore but I substituted all the paths with URLs.
 It still has to be solved.

+Seventh Commit 2020.04.22: I still can't make the start button work.
+I've reviewed the logic against the working game but I can't find where the error is.
+I will probably start from scratch and check against commented code to find where I missed.
+I'm also turning this README.md into a working_log.md and make a real README page, but not until next commit.